Elusa (Haluza): Archaeology

+In 1980, the Cobb Institute of Archaeology at Mississippi State University sponsored an archaeological excavation at the site, in a partnership with the Hebrew University of Jerusalem.
+Jack D. Elliott, Jr. subsequently published an excavation report in 1982 through the Cobb Institute titled "The Elusa Oikoumene: A Geographical Analysis of an Ancient Desert Ecosystem".

 In 2014, two archaeological survey-excavations were conducted at Haluza on behalf of the University of Cologne in Germany and Haifa University.
 Archaeological surveys of the area are partly hampered by the presence of shifting sands.
 However, Nabataean streets have been found, along with two Byzantine-period churches, a theatre, wine press and tower.

 A Greek inscription bearing the name of the city was discovered at Elusa, tentatively dated to the time of Emperor Diocletian around 300 CE.
 The announcement was made in March 2019 by the excavating German–Israeli team.

 Pre-Muslim decline

 By analysing rubbish removed from the city, it has been determined that it underwent a major decline around the middle of the sixth century, about a century before the Islamic conquest.
 The excavators propose that their findings call for a reevaluation of the settlement history of the Negev region in the late Byzantine period.
 One possible cause for the crisis is raised as the Late Antique Little Ice Age, a cold snap believed to have been caused by "volcanic winter".